YuvalGlizerin/Postrix/services/backoffice/OAUTH_EPHEMERAL_SETUP.md

 - **`app/login/page.tsx`**
   - Detects ephemeral vs persistent environments
-  - For ephemeral: redirects to production OAuth endpoint with return URL
+  - For ephemeral: opens production OAuth in a popup window
   - For persistent: uses standard NextAuth OAuth flow
+  - Polls for popup closure and reloads to pick up the session

+- **`app/api/auth/oauth-success/route.ts`** (new)
+  - Success page shown in popup after OAuth completes
+  - Displays success message and auto-closes the popup window

 - **`envs/dev.env`**
   - Updated `NEXTAUTH_URL` to use dev-specific domain